yuto1115/library/README.md

 # library
-library for competitive programming
+C++ library for competitive programming

-競技プログラミング用のライブラリです
+Sources may not be verified yet.